Pests in Gardens and Landscapes: Quick Tips

 Make sure it’s a yellowjacket.

 - Honey bees are less brightly striped than yellowjackets and have more hair.
 They usually aren’t attracted to food (although they may go to sweets) and are unlikely to sting unless trapped or stepped on.
-They usually nest inside cavities in trees or houses.
+They often nest inside cavities in trees or houses.

 - Mud daubers are dark-colored and thread-waisted.
 They build small, hard mud nests and rarely sting.

-Keep your cool to avoid stings.
+Stay calm to avoid stings.

 - If a wasp lands on you, don’t swat it or run.
 Wait for it to leave, or gently brush it away.